Skip to content

 County Down – filming location

-County Down is home to many church ruins, in particular Inch Abbey, which is said to have been built as far back as the 12th or 13th century.
-The Mourne Mountains are another famous natural landmark attributed to County Down, with the Silent Valley particularly offering a place for solace and peace, against the breathtaking and jaw-dropping views of the highest mountain range in the North of Ireland.
+County Down is home to many church ruins, particularly Inch Abbey, which is said to have been built as far back as the 12th or 13th century.
+The Mourne Mountains are another famous natural landmark attributed to County Down, with the Silent Valley mainly offering a place for solace and peace against the breathtaking and jaw-dropping views of the highest mountain range in the North of Ireland.

 An Irish Goodbye filming location